shenwei356/seqkit/doc/docs/usage.md

   -e, --extension string          set output file extension, e.g., ".gz", ".xz", or ".zst" -f, --force                     overwrite output directory -h, --help                      help for split
-      --ignore-case               ignore case when using -i/--by-id -k, --keep-temp                 keep temporary FASTA and .fai file when using 2-pass mode -O, --out-dir string            output directory (default value is $infile.split) -2, --two-pass                  two-pass mode read files twice to lower memory usage. (only for FASTA format)
+  -I, --ignore-case               ignore case when using -i/--by-id -k, --keep-temp                 keep temporary FASTA and .fai file when using 2-pass mode -O, --out-dir string            output directory (default value is $infile.split) -P, --out-prefix string         file prefix (it overrides --by-*-prefix).
+The placeholder "{read}" is
+                                  needed for paired-end files.
+  -2, --two-pass                  two-pass mode read files twice to lower memory usage. (only for FASTA
+                                  format)
   -U, --update-faidx              update the fasta index file if it exists.
 Use this if you are not sure